sifrimlab/FOCUS/docs/pipeline/alignment.md

 ## Skipping Alignment

-Set `perform_alignment: false` to skip the stage entirely.
-In this case, the registration stage will not receive aligned coordinate files and will fall back to using `obsm['spatial']` from the preprocessed files.
-Only do this if all non-reference modalities are pre-aligned (share the reference coordinate system), or if you are only running preprocessing.
+Set `perform_alignment: false` to skip the alignment stage entirely.
+Skipping alignment means that no aligned coordinate files are produced, so the subsequent registration stage will not execute because it depends on those aligned coordinates.
+You should only skip alignment if the registration stage can run without them, for example when all non‑reference modalities already share a common coordinate system or when you are performing only preprocessing.

 ---